Agent Architecture / Applied

 Thesis

-Creating Your Own Agentic OS is Easy (Insanely Powerful) teaches a practical agent architecture move: Think of an agentic OS as a personal control plane: workspace context, tools, permissions, recurring jobs, and execution surfaces.
+Creating Your Own Agentic OS is Easy (Insanely Powerful) teaches a practical ai interface control move: Think of an agentic OS as a personal control plane: workspace context, tools, permissions, recurring jobs, and execution surfaces.

 The goal is not to remember the video.
 The goal is to extract the operating principle, tie it to timestamped evidence, test how far the claim transfers, and make something reusable.